stefaanc/terraform-provider-windows/docs/resource.windows_network_adapter.md

 > :warning:
 > One of the identifying argument attributes is required.
 Setting multiple identifying attributes will throw an error.

-- `guid` - (string, Optional, Identifying) -  The GUID of the network connection profile.
+- `guid` - (string, Optional, Identifying) -  The GUID of the network adapter.
 This GUID can be used to access the Windows registry.

 - `name` - (string, Optional, Identifying) -  The name of the network adapter.
 The name of the network adapter can be changed using the `new_name` attribute.